 The state is the majority owner or a significant minority owner in many Finnish companies.
-The ministry responsible for ownership steering makes decisions on most issues concerning ownership steering and the use of shareholder authority; government approval of executive remuneration arrangements is thus not required.
-The government has, however, in recent years been interested in the remuneration policies applied in state-owned companies, and has issued guidelines in that respect.
-The latest changes in the remuneration framework for state-owned companies include the following:
+The ownership steering department of the Prime Minister's Office makes decisions on most issues concerning ownership steering and the use of shareholder authority; government approval of executive remuneration arrangements is thus not required.
+The government has, however, in recent years been interested in the remuneration policies applied in state-owned companies, and has issued guidelines in that respect.35 The remuneration in state-owned companies should support the long-term financial performance and overall success of a company, and the remuneration paid to management should be target-based and take into account criteria related to corporate responsibility.
+Based on the guidelines, remuneration should be transparent and moderately aligned with the nature and size of the company's operations and the varying business environments.
+In addition, the total amount of variable remuneration should have a maximum limit calculated from the fixed annual remuneration.

-- a that companies shall describe their remuneration policy at their annual general meetings and justify the realised performance bonuses; - the total amount of variable remuneration shall have a maximum limit within which the company's board of directors decides on the short-term and long-term remuneration schemes; - c executive severance packages shall be reduced; and - d the management and personnel of listed companies are encouraged to buy shares in their own company.37

-Based on approved guidelines, increased consideration is being given to transparency as well as to the varying business environments and ownership structures of state-owned companies.
-Bonus systems must primarily be target-based, and the amount of the bonus must correspond to the specific attributes of a company.
 All bonuses shall include conditions according to which they can be cancelled or adjusted.
+The government also expects that companies shall describe their remuneration policy at their annual general meetings and justify the realised performance bonuses.
+The government also encourages the management and personnel to buy shares in their own company.
 Although decisions on remuneration are made by companies, the state does not approve of the use of options or other measures requiring the issue of new shares or supplementary pension benefits.

-37 On 13 May 2016, the government made a resolution on state ownership policy to further develop and reinforce the state ownership policy and ownership steering.
-The resolution also contains a statement by the Cabinet Committee on Economic Policy on remuneration.
-The salaries and remuneration paid to management are governed by criteria based on the long-term financial performance and overall success of a company, and on moderation.
+35 On 8 April 2020, the government updated its resolution on state ownership policy to set the strategic guidelines and describe the policies regarding ownership steering.